-So many of you asked HOW Dr. Wortman did it after she sprinted to the finish line 40 minutes earlier than her last marathon, even though it was years later.
+So many of you asked HOW Dr. Wortman did it after she sprinted to the finish line 40 minutes earlier than her last half marathon, even though it was years later.
 Well, she answered!
 Read more about her half marathon journey and tips here!Read More

 SEARCH THE BLOG

 Meet Mark, our May 2015 patient of the month!
 Mark is someone who exemplifies the power of a positive attitude amidst life's challenges.
 He not only brings enthusiasm to every session, but he is one of the funniest people I have met.
 He literally has the entire clinic laughing by the time he leaves.
 As a doctor, I most appreciate Mark's ability to receive and apply the information we discuss.
 I know that he will really utilize the knowledge and skills he's learned in therapy as he moves forward.
 It was a true pleasure to support Mark in his journey towards wellness!